The Silk Mill Recording Studios are based within a grade II listed mill in Newcastle under Lyme, Staffordshire.

 Our parent company Alive Network moved it’s offices into the ground floor of silk mill studios (confusingly the original name of the building before a recording studio even existed here!) in October 2004.
 A small recording studio was built around 2007, being upgraded into our current SSL mix room in March 2013.
 By the end of 2014 Alive Network had taken the lease for the entire silk mill studios building (including additional rooms in 23 Marsh Parade) and moved their office HQ onto the larger upper floor area.
 In March 2015 we began construction of our Neve tracking room and live room spaces which now occupy the entire ground floor.

 In August 2015 the decision was made to market the recording studio under a separate identity from parent company Alive Network, and the recording studio was rebranded as The Silk Mill.

-Alive Network and The Silk Mill Recording Studios are owned by David Bevan.
-Dave was a professional guitarist for 8 years before establishing Alive Network in 1999.
-He also manages the world renowned finger-style guitar player Pierre Bensusan.
+Alive Network and The Silk Mill Recording Studios are owned by local musician and businessman David Bevan who also manages the world renowned finger-style guitar player Pierre Bensusan.

-Alive Network is the UK’s largest live entertainment agency employing over 5000+ musicians.
-The company books live music for 10,000+ private events each year worth over £10 Million.
+Alive Network is the UK’s largest live entertainment agency employing over 6500+ musicians.
+The company books live music for 10,000+ private events each year generating over £10 Million for it’s members.
 Clients include EMI, Abbey Road, AEG Live, Red Bull, Virgin, BBC, Pinewood Studios, Hard Rock Cafe, Google & Microsoft.
 Alive Network aims to empower grass roots musicians to support themselves financially through regular paid live performance, whilst encouraging and developing talent through it’s production services – which includes the recording studio.